 Picture source: https://forums.macrumors.com/attachments/fullsizeoutput_15c9-jpeg.810910/

-The most common reason for the iPad screen being yellow is the Night Shift feature being turned on accidentally.
-In that case, you need to turn it off manually.
+The most common reason for the iPad screen being yellow is the accidental activation of Night Shift.
+In this case, you need to manually turn it off.

-Night Shift enables you to filter out the daytime colors or blue rays in order to put less strain on your eyes while using your iPad in dark or bad lighting conditions.
-Due to this filter, your screen gets a yellow tint on top.
+Night Shift filters out daytime colors or blue light to reduce eye strain when using your iPad in dark or poorly lit conditions, resulting in a yellow tint on the screen.

-Another reason behind the iPad yellow screen could be True Tone.
-This is another feature of Apple that automatically calibrates the colors and brightness on your iPad screen to suit the surrounding lighting conditions.
+Another reason for the yellow screen could be True Tone, which automatically adjusts colors and brightness based on surrounding lighting conditions.

 After making these changes, perform a forced restart of your iPad: